 September 05 2018

 What every good bar needs is a binder and we fell down a rabbit hole of exploring every binder we could get our hands on.
-The binders readily available online were made with IMOs (Isomalto-oligosaccharides), which we discovered could shoot your blood glucose to the moon.
+The binders readily available online were made with IMOs (Isomalto-Oligosaccharide), which we discovered could shoot your blood sugar to the moon.
 After consulting with a savvy food scientist we started putting a variety of binders to the test.
-My morning routine became a shot glass of the latest binder followed by periodic blood glucose testing for the next two hours.
+My morning routine became a shot glass of the latest binder followed by periodic blood sugar testing for the next two hours.
 Some had a surprisingly low glycemic impact but digestive tolerance could be an unwelcome side effect.
 Who wants a gassy bar?

 Fast forward two years later and we have an organic high-fiber binder and zero glycemic sweeteners that we love.
 The base ingredients for our bars are almonds and hazelnuts with our Three Omegas - hemp, flax, and chia seeds.
 We are still relentlessly testing our post-meal blood sugar with every variation of ZenoBar while evaluating all the other “low-carb” retail bars.
 Most other bars have enough fast-acting carbs to send us sky-high, some halfway.
 Nothing has kept us grounded like ZenoBars.